llambiel/letsecureme/post.md

         ssl_certificate_key /etc/letsencrypt/live/yourdomain.here/privkey.pem;
     }

-_N.B replace the server name & certificate paths with your own domain._

 Let's reload nginx one more time:

     sudo nginx -t &&  sudo nginx -s reload

 Now point your web browser to https://yourdomain.here

-The homepage should display now over HTTPS. \o/
+Your website homepage should now be served over HTTPS. \o/

-We need to ensure that our certificate, which is valid for 90 days only, gets renewed automatically.
-We're going to use a small script and a crontab for this purpose:
+As we said talking about Let's encrypt caveats, your certificate is valid 90 days only.
+To ensure that our certificate gets renewed automatically we're going to use a small script and a crontab.

+Save the following in a file called renewCerts.sh.

     #!/bin/sh
     # This script renews all the Let's Encrypt certificates with a validity < 30 days